Ecology, Evolution, and Marine Biology (EEMB)

 Explores conservation biology, an interdisciplinary science that focuses on conservation of biological diversity at multiple levels.
 Emphasizes the causes and consequences of biodiversity loss and demonstrates how ecological and evolutionary principles are applied to conservation problems.
 Covers sustainability; climate change; introduced species; conservation of threatened and endangered species; and pollution, disease, and habitat restoration using examples from marine, aquatic, and terrestrial systems.
 Offers students an opportunity to read, discuss, evaluate, and present data from primary research through written assignments and oral debates and to apply this knowledge to conservation issues.
 Emphasizes critical thinking, problem solving, and recognizing multiple perspectives.

 EEMB 3465.
-Ecological and Conservation Genetics.
+Ecological and Conservation Genomics.
 4 Hours.

 Offers an overview of ecological and conservation genetics, an interdisciplinary science that focuses on understanding the processes that determine genetic diversity at the individual to population level.
 Focuses on fundamental concepts in evolutionary ecology and population and quantitative genetics, then applies those concepts to solving real-world problems in conservation science.
 Covers harvested populations, inbreeding, climate change, introduced species, conservation of threatened and endangered species, adaptation, and habitat restoration.
 Exposes students to multiple sides of these issues and the science that underpins them.
 Offers students an opportunity to develop the R programming skills required to analyze the complex data sets that often emerge when addressing cutting-edge questions in genetics.
 Includes writing and coding exercises and mathematical derivations.
 Emphasizes critical thinking and problem solving.